Many of my peers shared with me that they are unable to figure out what they really want in a job or career.

 I hope that this exercise has been helpful for you.
 If you feel this is useful, please feel free to share it with your friends.

+To download this template, you may do so below!
 If you’re interested in another template, you can also refer to the free template on tracking and managing your personal finance.